-Ricoh Americas Corporation (RAC), the Group's regional headquarters for the Americas, is a special prize sponsor at the Intel International Science and Engineering Fair (Intel ISEF), the world's largest pre-college science and technology competition.
-Since its launch in 2005, RAC has annually presented the Ricoh Sustainable Development Award, along with scholarship, to impressive research projects for potential contribution to Triple Bottom Line (economic, environmental and social) development that will help build a sustainable society.
-RAC also offers imaging equipment used by contestants and award presenters during the six-day international competition.
+Ricoh Americas Corporation (RAC), the Group's regional headquarters for the Americas, is a dedicated sponsor of the Intel International Science and Engineering Fair (Intel ISEF), the world's largest pre-college science and technology competition.
+Since 2005, RAC has annually presented the Ricoh Sustainable Development Award, along with a total of $25,000 in scholarships, to excellent research projects for potential contribution to Triple Bottom Line (economic, environmental and social) development that will help build a sustainable society.
+RAC has also provided imaging equipment and visual communication support for the fair.

-At the 2012 Intel ISEF, the eighth Ricoh award was provided to two high school students who were selected out of more than 1,550 finalists representing 68 countries and territories.
-The two recipients, Cory Nicholson Owan and Austin Kingsley Russell, were recognized for their outstanding technical innovations in "Solar Powered Compression Air Stirling Engine" and "Far-Field Wireless Power Transmission," respectively.
-The winners were honored at the award presentation ceremony held at the David L. Lawrence Convention Center, Pittsburgh, PA on May 17, 2012.
+At the 2014 Intel ISEF, the 10th Ricoh award was provided to three high school students who were selected out of more than 1,700 finalists representing 70 countries, regions and territories.
+The three recipients, Jonah Zachariah Butler and the team of Wenjia Li and Anoop Vemulapalli, were recognized for their outstanding technical innovations in "Employing in Situ Generated Peracetic Acid and Fungal Biosynthesis to Produce Biofuels" and "Enhanced Third-Generation Biofuel Production from Genetically Modified Algae," respectively.
+The winners were honored at the Los Angeles Convention Center, Los Angeles, CA on May 16, 2014.

 - Thailand/Ricoh (Thailand) Ltd.